marielle-lopez/flow/README.md

 ## Task Completion History

+### 8 March 2024

+- Restyled `TaskModal` component to improve UI design
+- Used React Hook Form in `TaskModal` to allow user to edit a task's information
+  - Ran into an issue where default values were not appearing in their corresponding outputs; [this Stack Overflow post](https://stackoverflow.com/questions/62242657/how-to-change-react-hook-form-defaultvalue-with-useeffect/62243132#62243132) explains that in addition to defining `defaultValues` in the `useForm`, I also needed to listen to potential changes to `modalTask`

 ### 7 March 2024

 - Constructed `TaskModal` component which will appear when a user clicks the pencil icon ('edit' button) of a task item